kjosib/booze-tools/README.md

         run and pass the [tests](https://github.com/kjosib/booze-tools/tree/master/tests/).
     * can prepare parse and scan tables ahead of time (serialized to JSON) or just-in-time according to your needs.
     * can generate [DOT graphs](https://github.com/kjosib/booze-tools/blob/master/example/json.png) from grammars.

+* Support Library: generic bits and bobs that may also be useful in other contexts.
+    * Strongly Connected Components
+    * Transitive Closure
+    * Visitor Pattern
+    * Equivalence Classification
+    * Hamming Distance
+    * Breadth First Traversal
+    * Various small array hacks

 The "minimal-LR(1)" algorithm used here is -- I believe -- provably minimal, even while it respects precedence and associativity declarations in the usual way.
 It is strongly inspired